lukibahr/stars/README.md

 ## Python

+- [nicolargo/glances](https://github.com/nicolargo/glances) - Glances an Eye on your system.
+A top/htop alternative for GNU/Linux, BSD, Mac OS and Windows operating systems.
 - [Red5d/docker-autocompose](https://github.com/Red5d/docker-autocompose) - Generate a docker-compose yaml definition from a running container
 - [odoo/odoo](https://github.com/odoo/odoo) - Odoo.
 Open Source Apps To Grow Your Business.
 - [Zie619/n8n-workflows](https://github.com/Zie619/n8n-workflows) - all of the workflows of n8n i could find (also from the site itself)